hexchat/documentation/building.rst

 First of all, you have to install the build dependencies just like you would for an XChat compilation.
 Package names differ across distros, so be creative and check your *configure* output if you get an error.
+Also most package-managers can get the dependancies for you:

+- yum: yum-builddep hexchat
+- apt: apt-get build-dep xchat

 HexChat has its source code hosted using `Git <http://git-scm.com/>`_, so you have to install Git as well.
 When it's ready, you can start the actual compilation, which is